mayan-edms/Mayan-EDMS/docs/topics/features.rst

 * Dynamic default values for metadata.

-  * Metadata fields can have an initial value, which can be static or determined by an user provided Python code snippet.
+  * Metadata fields can have an initial value, which can be static or determined by an user provided template code snippet.

 * Documents can be uploaded from different sources.